Frequently Asked Questions

 How is Purdue Hillel run?

 The structure of Purdue Hillel is:

-Purdue Hillel Governing Board of Directors: This board, comprised of individuals from West Lafayette, Lafayette, Indianapolis, IN and the Chicago, IL areas, is responsible for policy setting and ensuring the viability of and operation of Purdue Hillel.
+Purdue Hillel Governing Board of Directors: This board, is responsible for policy setting and ensuring the viability of and operation of Purdue Hillel.

 The Purdue Hillel professional and support staff oversees the day-to-day operations and student programming.
 The Hillel Student Board and Committee Chairs create and implement policies for student groups.
 Committee chairs aid the Student Board in their jobs and also plan and implement some of the student programming.
 On the average, most positions are filled once a year at the end of the Spring semester.